oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Based on the above conditions, the user will either be allowed, prompted for multi-factor authentication, or blocked.

-Conditional Access Design Decisions for all agencies and implementation types.
+Conditional Access Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Enabled| Device Based | To meet security and business requirements.
 This allows only approved and organisation issued devices access to the organisation's resources.
-Agencies should avoid using Trusted IPs where possible and leverage Intune compliance.
+Organisations should avoid using Trusted IPs where possible and leverage Intune compliance.
 Compliance status is reported back to Microsoft Entra ID and is evaluated with Conditional Access.

-Conditional Access Policy Design Decisions for all agencies and implementation types.
+Conditional Access Policy Design Decisions for all organisations and implementation types.

 Configuration | Description
 --- | ---